joshualay/Notethread/Notethread v1.5 Journal.md

 When deleting text in a tag - it doesn't seem to keep track that we're still in a tag :(

+Just tidying up a few things before I call it a night.

 ## 08/05/2012

 Just mucking around with the tag button